The Place to Be for Jews from Across Asia

 Jews of all ages and religious orientations, from China, East Asia and other parts of the world.
 Only a small minority of participants work professionally for the Jewish community - most are simply interested in learning.

 Does Limmud pay honoraria?

 Limmud does not pay honoraria.
 Limmud is dependent on the dedication of its volunteers, and a very small budget.
 The participatory ethos of Limmud means that a large number of participants will be giving sessions, and the vast majority of these will be paying their own way.
 Limmud China is only able to occasionally cover flight and registration costs for a small number of overseas presenters.

 What if I want to bring my children?

-Limmud Conference includes a full programme to cater for children and teenagers of all ages, run by a team of experienced and dedicated youth leaders.
+Limmud Conference includes a full programme to cater for children and teenagers of all ages, run by a team of dedicated youth leaders.

 What can you tell me about accommodation and food at Limmud China?

 Accommodation is in a modern, comfortable hotel in the north east of Beijing.
 See here for details

 Generous meals, drinks and snacks are provided.
 See here for details